About the Certificate

 Interested students must register their intent to complete the certificate with the Director of the Public History & Preservation Program within the, CU Denver History Department.
 Students already enrolled in a graduate program at CU Denver can begin their certificate work at any point during their studies.
 Non-degree students must apply to the university as a non-degree seeking student.
-All certificate coursework for History students must be approved by the History Department’s Historical Preservation advisor, Professor Tom Noel (303-556-2044).
-CAP students must work with CAP Historic Preservation advisor, Professor Chris Koziol.
+All certificate coursework for students must be approved by the History Department’s graduate advisor, Professor Ryan D. Crewe.

 Note(s): All courses in the certificate program are expected to be taken in residency at CU Denver.
 Students must maintain a 3.0 GPA, and no course below B- will count towards the certificate.
-Applicants must have a B.A. or B.S. degree.
+Applicants must have a Bachelor of Arts or a Bachelor of Science.

 HIST 6950, History Thesis Project (3 credits) or HIST 6952 Public History Project related to preservation (3 credits)

 These remaining 12 credit hours should be distributed so that at least 3 hours are from each of the two participating colleges, CLAS and CAP, and hence, no more than 9 hours from the other.
-Be sure to consult your preservation advisor (Profs.
-Koziol or Noel) on your course selection.
+Be sure to consult with graduate advisor Ryan D. Crewe on your course selection.

 Both the History Department and CAP encourage students to make an internship a part of their program.
-For History students, that is HIST 5939.
+For history students, that is HIST 5939.
 Graduate students in the History Department can count courses for both their major or minor fields and the requirements for the certificate towards their Master of Arts in Historic Preservation.

 Admission to the Certificate Requirements:

-- Applicant must have a B.A. or B.S.
-Degree.
+- Applicant must have a Bachelor of Arts or a Bachelor of Science

-- Applicant must provide a transcript, statement of purpose, and two letters of recommendation.
+- Applicant must provide a transcript, statement of purpose, and two letters of recommendation (preferably from academic references)